Aliases for STAU2 Gene

 GeneCards Summary for STAU2 Gene

 STAU2 (Staufen Double-Stranded RNA Binding Protein 2) is a Protein Coding gene.
-GO annotations related to this gene include poly(A) RNA binding and double-stranded RNA binding.
+Gene Ontology (GO) annotations related to this gene include double-stranded RNA binding.
 An important paralog of this gene is STAU1.

 UniProtKB/Swiss-Prot for STAU2 Gene